-A comparison in [5] with best-known joint mediumresolution source-channel codes [7] for high channel to source bandwidth ratios shows that simple hybrid yet separated joint-source channel techniques can outperform non-linear mappings.
+Several schemes can achieve $e^{-\mathcal{E}/3N_0}$ both with and without coherent detection and for both normally and uniformly distributed U. For instance, Wozencraft-Jacobs [6, pg:623-624] use analog pulse position modulation (PPM) with finite a finite bandwidth pulse where the delay of the pulse is proportional to the analog realization of U. The asymptotic performance of the distortion tends to $e^{-\mathcal{E}/3N_0}$ as the bandwidth goes to infinity [5].
+A comparison in [5] with bestknown joint medium-resolution source-channel codes [7] for high channel to source bandwidth ratios shows that simple hybrid yet separated joint-source channel techniques can outperform non-linear mappings.
 Such optimization for a different power constraint can be found in the literature for example in [8] and [9], where the authors try to bound the optimal number of quantization bits that minimizes distortion.

 In feedback systems, for example cellular networks, we could clearly imagine the use of reliable feedback from the down-link, with vanishing probability of error, i.e. perfect feedback.
-The main drawback is the requirement of energy for receiver which impacts the overall energy budget of the sensing node.
-Although it is difficult to model, protocol latency becomes an issue for overall energy consumption.
-Some of the earliest work in analog transmission of low-bandwidth sources assumed feedback with the presence of the feedback signal $f(\mathbf{Y})$.
-Through communication in the presence of feedback, stochastic control approaches [15], [16] can achieve, at least asymptotically, the lower bound on distortion in (1).
+Some of the earliest work in analog transmission of low-bandwidth sources assumed feedback.
+Remarkably, stochastic control approaches [15], [16] can achieve, at least asymptotically, the lower bound on distortion in (1).
 This comes at the expense of delay, since, as in many adaptive systems, the feedback system must converge to minimize distortion.
-It is reasonable to assume that both can be extended to non-coherent detection and even broadband frequency-selective channels for diversity.
-However, the underlying estimation strategies will quickly become quite involved.
+Moreover, these approaches are not directly applicable with non-coherent reception which would be required in practice to convey small amounts of information sporadically.